NatachaH/laravel-access-control/README.md

 composer require nh/access-control
 ```

-Publish the databases and the models for the roles and permissions:
+Publish the databases and the models for the roles:

 ```
 php artisan vendor:publish --tag=access-control